Outer space for RAAGs: The space of skewed -complexes with untwisted markings

 We can now define the deformation retraction $ R_t: \tS \to \SG$ as follows.
 Let $(X,\F,h)$ represent a point in $\tS$ and choose a cubical isomorphism $i : X \to \SP$ as in Lemma \ref{lem:GC2}.
 Using this isomorphism, we can identify paralleotope structures on $\SP$ with parallelotope structures on $X$.
 Thus the straightening path for $(\SP, \F)$ gives a path in $\tS$ defined by $R_t [X,\F,h] = [X,\F^t,h]$.

-By Lemma \ref{lem:GC2}, this is independent of choice of $i$ and hence is well-defined on equivalence classes.
+\begin{lemma} The deformation retraction $ R_t: \tS \to \SG$ is well-defined and continuous. \end{lemma} \begin{proof} The straightening path depends only on which edges in the parallelotope structure are twist-dominant.
+If $i\colon X\to \SP$ and $j\colon X\to {\SPp}$ are two identifications of $X$ with blowups then by Lemma \ref{lem:GC2}, $j\circ i^{-1}$ takes twist-dominant edges to twist-dominant edges, so for each $t$ the straightening path induced by $i$ is isometric to the straightening path induced by $j$.

-\begin{lemma} The deformation retraction $ R_t: \tS \to \SG$ is continuous. \end{lemma} \begin{proof} It is clear from the definition of the straightening path that $R_t$ is continuous on each cell $U_{X,h}$ of $\tS$.
+It is clear from the definition of the straightening path that $R_t$ is continuous on each cell $U_{X,h}$ of $\tS$.
 It suffices to show that $R_t$ is also continuous on the closure of each cell.
 The closure of $U_{X,h}$ consists of all the cells $U_{X',h'}$ such that there exists a collapse map $c: X \to X'$ with $h$ homotopic to $h' \circ c$.
 Since straightening paths preserve edge lengths, a path $[X,\F^t,h]$ in $U_{X,h}$ will collapse to a path in $U_{X',h'}$ when the appropriate edge lengths go to zero.
 Moreover, since the straightening paths in every cell are defined using the same ordering $\prec$ on $V$, this path will agree with $R_t$ on $U_{X',h'}$. \end{proof}

 In light of Corollary~\ref{cor:SGcontractible} we conclude:

 \begin{corollary} The space $\tS$ is contractible. \end{corollary}